WE ARE INSPIRED BY OUR MISSION

 Lela is a consummate all-rounder.
 She is an international positive psychology coach, wellbeing educator and scientific-based wellbeing program designer.
 Lela has held numerous senior global corporate roles across various industries, including Healthcare, Arts, Automotive, Hospitality, Property and Not-for-Profit.
 Her extensive international experience in leadership, finance, marketing, corporate strategy, culture management, community and youth engagement has allowed her to understand what drives performance and makes people thrive.
 From coaching and mentoring professionals, teaching wellbeing to organisations, creating positive school programs now taught in 300 schools in 11 countries, to delivering diversity and wellbeing programs to over 250,000 students annually – her passion is to drive positive outcomes for young people.

 Dr. Chin is a multi-award-winning researcher who has done extensive work across the interdisciplinary fields of education, psychology and wellbeing science.
-She has held an academic position at the University of Melbourne for nine years.
-TC has published over 30 peer-reviewed articles and chapters and 18 commissioned reports for Local and State Government departments in Australia.
+TC is an Honorary Senior Fellow with The University of Melbourne, where she held an academic position for nine years.
+TC has published over 30 peer-reviewed articles and chapters, as well as 18 commissioned reports for Industry, Local and State Government departments in Australia.
 She has worked with over 300 learning communities to assess wellbeing using mixed methods such as online surveys, focus groups and interviews.
 TC's work with schools and youth organisations has reached over 90,000 young people across six countries in the last four years.
-She has also worked with Tennis Australia, AFL Academy and ArtsReady.
+She has also worked with high-performance organisations such as Tennis Australia, AFL Academy and ArtsReady.